h-mip/Bites.jl/docs/src/index.md

 ## New: bite decay variant (non-breaking)

-`bite_steps_quad_decay` is an optional quadripartite variant that tapers each infected mosquito’s chance of taking additional bites within a day.
-Multiple bites are still possible, but each successive bite is less likely.
+`bite_steps_quad_decay` is an optional quadripartite variant that tapers each mosquito’s chance of taking additional bites within a gonotrophic cycle.
+Decay is per mosquito and applies across hosts: every successful bite (bird/human/horse) lowers the probability of the next bite attempt in that cycle.
+Hosts are shuffled each step to avoid ordering bias.
 Existing functions remain unchanged.

 Key parameters:
-- `gonotrophic_length` (Int, default 4): interprets steps as days; shorter length implies more bite attempts per day.
+- `gonotrophic_length` (Int, default 4): interprets steps as days; shorter length implies more bite opportunities per day.
-- `bite_decay` (Float64, default 0.2): per-bite multiplier applied after each bite attempt; smaller values reduce the chance of second/third bites.
+- `bite_decay` (Float64, default 0.2): per-bite multiplier applied after each successful bite; smaller values reduce the chance of second/third bites.

+Notes:
+- Base bite rates are taken from the first element of each `*_probs` vector (uniform within host type) in this variant.
+- `human_prob` weighting is only used in `bite_steps_quad`; the decay variant uses the per-host-type probabilities directly.

 Example: